Bharath-kumar4703/Amazon-Sales-Analysis/README.md

 from amazon group by Product_line;

--- 12. Identify the branch that exceeded the average number of products sold. select Branch, count(Quantity) as cnt, avg(Quantity) as Averg from amazon group by Branch having count(Quantity) > avg(Quantity);
+-- 12. Identify the branch that exceeded the average number of products sold.

+ select Branch, count(Quantity) as cnt, avg(Quantity) as Averg from amazon group by Branch having count(Quantity) > avg(Quantity);

--- 13. Which product line is most frequently associated with each gender?(Male: Health & Beverages = 88
--- 																		  Female: Fashion accessories = 96 )
+-- 13. Which product line is most frequently associated with each gender?
+(Male: Health & Beverages = 88 Female: Fashion accessories = 96 )

  select Gender, Product_line, count(Product_line) as product_line_count from amazon group by Gender,Product_line order by Product_line;

--- 14. Calculate the average rating for each product line.(Food and Beverages 7.11
--- 														   Fashion accessories 7.03)
+-- 14. Calculate the average rating for each product line.(Food and Beverages 7.11 and Fashion accessories 7.03)

  select Product_line, round(avg(rating),2) as rating_ from amazon group by Product_line order by rating_ desc;

--- 15. Count the sales occurrences for each time of day on every weekday.(Tuesday, Afternoon) select Day_name,Time_of_day,count(Quantity)as sales_cnt from amazon where day_name in ('Monday','Tuesday','Wednesday','Thursday','Friday') group by day_name,Time_of_day order by field(day_name, 'Monday','Tuesday','Wednesday','Thursday','Friday'),
+-- 15. Count the sales occurrences for each time of day on every weekday.(Tuesday, Afternoon)

+ select Day_name,Time_of_day,count(Quantity)as sales_cnt from amazon
+ where day_name in ('Monday','Tuesday','Wednesday','Thursday','Friday')
+ group by day_name,Time_of_day order by field(day_name, 'Monday','Tuesday','Wednesday','Thursday','Friday'),
  field(time_of_day, 'Morning','Afternoon','Evening');

- -- 16. Identify the customer type contributing the highest revenue.(Member type generates high revnue) select Customer_type, round(sum(Total),2) as revenue from amazon group by Customer_type order by revenue desc;
+ -- 16. Identify the customer type contributing the highest revenue.(Member type generates high revnue)

+  select Customer_type, round(sum(Total),2) as revenue from amazon group by Customer_type order by revenue desc;

- -- 17. Determine the city with the highest VAT(Value-Add Tax) percentage.(Naypyitaw city is highest VAT) select city,round(sum(Quantity * Unit_price),2) as before_tax,
+ -- 17. Determine the city with the highest VAT(Value-Add Tax) percentage.(Naypyitaw city is highest VAT)

+  select city,round(sum(Quantity * Unit_price),2) as before_tax,
   round(sum(total),2) as after_tax,
   round(sum(Tax),2) as VAT_amount,